 Comprehensive Sickle Cell Center

-The mission of the USA Comprehensive Sickle Cell Center, based out of the USA College of Medicine, is to improve the lives of persons affected by this disease through clinical care, basic and clinical research, and through patient and professional education.
+The mission of the Johnson Haynes, Jr., M.D., Comprehensive Sickle Cell Center, based out of the Whiddon College of Medicine at the University of South Alabama, is to improve the lives of persons affected by this disease through clinical care, basic and clinical research, and through patient and professional education.
 Semi-annual newsletters provide updates on the center and its programs.